Marcus Bhargava

 I have worked in higher education since 2004, beginning as a lecturer in citizenship education at UCL Institute of Education.
 I subsequently held leadership roles at London Metropolitan University and Goldsmiths, University of London, before joining Kingston University in 2015 as Head of School of Education.
 In 2020, I founded the new School of Education, Midwifery and Social Work, bringing together diverse disciplines to foster interdisciplinary collaboration and innovation in professional education.

-I serve as Chair of the Board of Trustees for the Association for Citizenship Teaching and Chair of the Educational Standards Committee for the Coombe Academy Trust.
 I represent Kingston University on the University Alliance Education Leads Group, contributing to national dialogue on inclusive and progressive teacher education, and as a member of GuildHE and UUK's Teacher Education Advisory Group.
+I am a Trustee of the Coombe Academy Trust, where I chair the Educational Standards Committee.

 Qualifications